 - Where self-care is advised instruction includes guidance on medication (if recommended)

 - Additional notes are provided for the user to reference should symptoms worsen, including types of things to look out for, and who to contact ensuring ongoing clinical safety.

 Capita’s clinical content is built by clinicians but written for patients, avoiding medical jargon and giving practical care advice which can be followed easily.
 Learn more about Capita’s triage

 The triage and symptom checkers in Health Bot can be used with zero configuration and work out of the box.
 To see the default end-user experience navigate to the management portal and open the webchat.
 Type a medical complaint such as "I have a fever" to trigger your selected default symptom checker.

 To set Health Bot back to the default experience you should reset the Language models view and the Triage configuration.
 The "Medical complaints" language model should be mapped to

 /builtin/triage and under Configuration > Medical > Triage and symptom checking you should set your preferred provider.
 You can also use the "Reset" button to return to defaults.

-You can easily configure the default triage experience.
-In the management portal navigate to Configuration > Medical > Triage to see the settings available for the default triage provider.
+You can configure the builtin triage experience.
+In the management portal navigate to Configuration > Medical > Triage to see the settings available for the selected default triage provider.